Chloe Harris: Reception

 Elland was shocked to have been recognised after only one of her episodes had been transmitted.
 She was out with a friend in Leeds and was pleasantly surprised to be approached by a viewer of the show who said they were a fan of hers and wanted a photo with her.
 Elland found that viewers did not initially trust Chloe and were protective of her intentions with Sarah.
 However, once she had been developed beyond the storyline with Sarah, she found that people were "starting to warm to her".
+Her relationship with Mackenzie was not well-received by Entertainment Daily, who billed them as a "gruesome twosome".
+They noted that fans were not enamoured by the storyline due to the pair being miserable and looked forward to the relationship ending.
+The Daily Mirror described Chloe's pictured car crash scenes as "dramatic and heartbreaking".